Map existing bus service

 11. Right-click Map and choose Paste.

-13. Click the Back button and click Vary Symbology by Attribute.
+13. Click the Return to primary symbology page button and click the Vary Symbology by Attribute tab.

-15. On the histogram, drag the lower handle up until it is just below the gray bars.
+15. On the histogram, drag the lower handle up until it is just below the second gray bar.

 Histogram